-Decide which social media account(s) you are going to focus on, and delete any old accounts that you are no longer using.
+Decide which social media account(s) you are going to focus on, and delete any old accounts that you no longer use.
 For the networks you will be using, make sure all of your information is complete and accurate.
-This will help you to build traffic to the networks that will showcase yourself and your work.
+This will help you to direct and grow traffic to the networks that will showcase yourself and your work.

 Is it time for you to experiment a bit more?
-What type of content have you created that your followers have responded to most?
-Can you replicate this with other similar content?
+Think about what type of content you’ve created that your followers have responded to most?
+Can you replicate this with other similar content or repurpose something to re-engage?
 The more unique and engaging content you create on your chosen topic of expertise, the more your followers will start to think of you as a leader in your chosen field.

-Sprout, Buffer, and Hootsuite all connect to your social media networks and allow you to cross-post across different social networks and schedule posts; removing the need to login to multiple websites.
+Sprout, Buffer, and Hootsuite all connect to your social media networks and allow you to cross-post across different social networks and schedule content.
+This removes the need to login to multiple websites.
 Most major social media networks, including Twitter, LinkedIn, and Facebook are compatible with these applications.

 In the early days of social media, the more you posted, the more engagement you could drum up.
 Today, however, over-posting leads to fatigue and annoyance.
 You want to keep the lines of communication open with your audience, but you also don’t want to overshare so much that you look desperate.
-The sweet spot is posting around 3-4 times per week for individuals.
+The sweet spot is posting around 3-4 times a week for individuals.

 As Michael Noice, founder of Entrepreneur Coach, explains, “A once-weekly Twitter post or monthly Instagram photo are not going to accomplish much, if anything.
-For this reason, its best to focus on two or three carefully chosen social networks and try to be active on them, rather than posting sporadically to a half-dozen.”
+For this reason, it’s best to focus on two or three carefully chosen social networks and try to be active on them, rather than posting sporadically to a half-dozen.”

 You might be amazed to see how many people you already know on the social media networks you’re using.
 There may be tens, or even hundreds, of people with whom you haven’t yet connected with.
 Import your email contacts from Gmail or Outlook, or contacts from your phonebook, into your social networks to find out how many connections you’re missing.
 Linkedin, Instagram, Facebook and Twitter all allow for a free import of a certain number of contacts.

-Facebook and LinkedIn both offer thousands of opportunities to join groups focused on specific industries or topics.
-Use the search bar on each network to find groups that are linked to your specific area of expertise, then you’ll be able to share your insights and build authority around your personal brand.
+Facebook and LinkedIn (check out 7 easy steps to LinkedIn success) both offer thousands of opportunities to join groups focused on specific industries or topics.
+Just use the search bar on each network to find groups that are linked to your specific area of expertise.hen you’ll be able to share your insights and build authority around your personal brand.

 So don't be afraid to have conversations.
 If you simply join a group and don’t participate, you won’t gain any of the benefits listed above.
-On the other hand, showing that you’re responsive will help you build your personal brand in larger communities beyond your own.
+In addition, showing that you’re responsive will help you build your personal brand in larger communities.

 Dining the tone of voice that works best for your brand may entail some trial and error, but there are personal branding guides you can use to determine the best fit for you.
 It’s not as easy as saying “I want to be funny,” you need to further develop your ideas to support your approach.

 Following your brand guidelines helps to control people’s perceptions.
-You can damage an otherwise flawless reputation if one of your profiles shows up with content or images that don’t match up with your brand’s voice.
+You can damage an otherwise flawless reputation if one of your profiles shows up with content or images that don’t match your brand’s voice.

-Connecting with and collaborating with influences is a great way to get your brand known, but it does take some time.
+Connecting with and collaborating with influencers is a great way to get your brand known, but it does take some time.
 You have to spend time developing relationships with influencers before they’ll see you as an expert.

-LinkedIn is a great place to find and engage with other experts in your industry, as are several influencer marketing tools.
-Once you’ve found the top influencers in your area, analyze their networks, posting habits and content to determine what you could be doing better.
+LinkedIn is a great place to find and engage with other experts in your industry, as are several top influencer marketing tools.
+Once you’ve found the main influencers in your area, analyze their networks, posting habits and content to determine what you could be doing better.
 Notice how their followers respond to what they post, and learn best practices from their personal branding strategies and execution.